microsoft/coe-starter-kit/coe-cli/docs/aa4am/before-you-start.md

 ### Maker Environment Dataverse

-In the maker environment you will a Dataverse connection to be created by install user.
+In the maker environment you will need a Dataverse connection to be created by the install user.

 This can be done using the following steps
 1. Go to https://make.powerapps.com/